Supplemental Privacy Notice for California Residents

 - To process customer requests, purchases, transactions, and payments

-- To provide support, personalize, and develop Company’s website, products and services
+- To provide support, personalize, and develop Company’s website, products and customer experience

 - To create, maintain, customize and secure customer accounts with Company